Buying A House In 2022: A Step-By-Step How-To

 A real estate agent represents you and helps you understand how to buy a house.
 Your agent will show you properties, write an offer letter on your behalf and assist in negotiations.
 Real estate agents are local market experts and can also advise you on how much to offer for each property.

 It’s possible to buy a house without a real estate agent or REALTOR®.
 This isn’t recommended, especially for first-time buyers.
 The homebuying process can be complicated and emotional.
 Having an agent by your side can help you navigate the real estate market, submit a legally sound offer and avoid overpaying for your property.

 How can you find the right real estate agent?
 Begin by asking family members and friends for recommendations.
 Direct referrals are often the best way to get unbiased information on agents in your area.

-Consider working with a Rocket Homes® Real Estate, LLC Verified Agent.
-Rocket Homes® agents have proven track records of success and are at the top of their field, so you know you’ll be getting expert information.
+Consider working with a Rocket HomesSM 1 Verified Partner Agent.
+Rocket Homes agents have proven track records of success and are at the top of their field, so you know you’ll be getting expert information.

 Your real estate agent will help you hunt for houses within your budget.
-It’s a good idea to make a list of your top priorities, some of which might depend on whether you’re looking for a starter home (one you’ll be in for a couple years or so) or forever home (one you can picture yourself in for a long time).
+It’s a good idea to make a list of your top priorities, some of which might depend on whether you’re looking for a starter home or forever home and what type of house you are looking for.